Batch Processing¶

 produced.

-pair is an array of JSON objects, with one element per
+The results pair is an array of JSON objects, with one element per

 iteration.
 Each object contains the following pairs:

-(pScheduler Task Specification) - The task that was submitted
+task (pScheduler Task Specification) - The task that was submitted

 to pScheduler and run.

-(Array of pScheduler Results) - An array of the results
+runs (Array of pScheduler Results) - An array of the results

 produced by the task.
 In most cases, there will be a single element,

-but for tasks that return multiple results (e.g., latencybg
+but for tasks that return multiple results (e.g., latencybg),

 there will be more than one.
 Each result is a JSON object containing